wikimedia/mediawiki-services-chromium-render/README.md

 - `timeout`: The maximum number of **milliseconds** to wait for Chromium to launch.
 Durations exceeding `render_execution_timeout` are limited.
 Defaults to `30000`.
 - `executablePath`: The Chromium executable path to use.
-This option is most relevant when skipping Puppeteer's bundled Chromium install via the `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD` [Puppeteer environment variable].
-The `CHROME_BIN` environment variable overrides this configuration.
+This config variable can be overridden by the `PUPPETEER_EXECUTABLE_PATH` environment variable

 Additional documentation is available in the [Puppeteer docs].